pkrll/Hazel/README.md

 # Hazel

-**Hazel** is a command line tool with the goal of lessening the hassle of setting up a project structure.
+**Hazel** is a command line tool that helps you start a new project faster -- by setting up the structure and generating common files.

+- [x] Support for C projects
+- [ ] Support for C++ projects
+- [ ] Support for Swift projects
+- [ ] Support for Java projects
+- [ ] Support for Erlang projects
+- [ ] Support for Erlang projects
+- [ ] Generate git repository

 ### Installation